 Key Stage: KS1

 This is not your standard fare children’s book.
-It takes an immensely complex history stretching over 5.5 billion years and converts it into a fascinating story simple enough for a 5-year old to understand and appreciate without loosing any relevance or factual accuracy.
+It takes an immensely complex history stretching over 5.5 billion years and converts it into a fascinating story simple enough for a 5-year old to understand and appreciate without losing any relevance or factual accuracy.
 An incredible feat of genius.

-The review is based on the The Story of Life (hardback copy) purchased in April 2016.
+The review is based on The Story of Life (hardback copy) purchased in April 2016.
 Click to read more about our eco icons and access icons used in this review.
 This article was first published on 15 May 2016.